aristanetworks/avd/adr/schema/schema-0008-restrict-data-dependent-schema-features.md

 ### Consequences

-- Good, because AVD can model user-defined namespaces without accepting arbitrary unvalidated content.
-- Good, because the dynamic vocabulary remains bounded by the meta-schema.
+- User-defined namespaces and catalogs remain typed through a bounded set of meta-schema features.
-- Bad, because editor tooling may provide less complete assistance before the companion data is known.
+- Editors may provide incomplete assistance until the companion input that declares the namespace is available.
-- Bad, because some constraints require a separate domain-validation phase.
+- Cross-field, capability-dependent, and external-state constraints remain in a later domain-validation phase.

+### Risks and Mitigations

+- **Risk:** Consumers evaluate dynamic paths from different input states or in different orders.
+  **Mitigation:** Resolve from the same complete normalized input, including defaults, and maintain parity coverage across consumers.

 ### Confirmation

 Every new dynamic feature use must include positive and negative validation cases, default-path coverage, and generated-model coverage.
 Reviewers must confirm that a static schema cannot express the use case and that all consumers implement the same lookup.

+## Examples or Expected Semantics

+If a user catalog declares a node type named `l3leaf`, `dynamic_keys` may add `l3leaf` as a valid key with a predefined value shape.
+It does not make all arbitrary keys valid.
+Whether a particular device platform supports the resulting feature is external state and remains a domain-validation question rather than a dynamic schema callback.

 ## Pros and Cons of the Options